mkreder/fedora-cubox-i_hb/README.md

 I also recommend installing yum-plugin-priorities to ensure you only get kernels from these repos since the generic Fedora kernels will not boot.
 These repos have a slightly higher priority (98 vs. 99), so packages in them will be used before those from other repos regardless of verion-release-epoch.

+    yum -y install yum-plugin-priorities

+Finally, the wireless driver prints ugly messages to the console every so often.
+You can suppress all of these except the first set at ~1 second after boot with the following command and a reboot.

+    echo "kernel.printk = 1 4 1 7" > /etc/sysctl.d/10-printk.conf

 Building your own u-boot
 --------------
     git clone https://github.com/rabeeh/u-boot-imx6.git